markshuttle/juju-lostandfound/README.md

 emphasizes quality, collaboration and consistency.
 Publish your own operator and share integration code for other operators to connect to your application.

+The Open Operator Manifesto outlines the values of the community and describe the ideal behaviour of operators to shape contributions and discussions.

 ## Pure Python operators